 To honor the school's namesake, a bronze statue of Abraham Lincoln, "The Railsplitter," by Jersey City-born Archimedes Giacomantonio (1906-1988), was commissioned in the 1930s.
 Cast by the Cellini Bronze Works in Brooklyn, NY, it rests on a marble base in the high school lobby.
 The statue portrays a seated figure of "a young Lincoln--sitting on logs, reading a book with a hatchet at his back" (Ken Thorbourne, Jersey Journal, February 5, 2004).
-Giacomantonio also sculpted the statue of Christopher Columbus at Journal Square that was dedicated in 1950.
+Giacomantonio also sculpted the statue of Christopher Columbus at Journal Square, which was dedicated in 1950.

-The Lincoln statue has regularly received homage from the schools' students.
-Members of the athletic teams have been known to rub the head of the statue hoping to insure victory, and fraternities have had students kiss the statue as part of a pledge ritual.
+The Lincoln statue has regularly received homage from the school's students.
+Members of the athletic teams have been known to rub the statue's head hoping to ensure victory, and fraternities have had students kiss the statue as part of a pledge ritual.
 In 1994, the high school's "lucky charm" was stolen from the lobby and wound up in an antique store.
 After reports of its location to local authorities, "The Railsplitter" was returned to the high school and re-installed in January 2004.

 Thorbourne, Ken.
 "Statue's Back at Lincoln High."
 Jersey Journal 5 February 2004.